-- 4.1.1 The Student Review Sub-committee is an ad hoc sub-committee of the Academic Board. - 4.1.2 The Studentship Review Sub-committee shall conduct a studentship review when a student: - a) Has half or more failing courses at the end of any academic semester. - b) Does not meet the criteria for professional review - c) Has not produced sufficient evidence for a "provisional" student status to be lifted after the end of the first year of study. - d) Is considered unsuitable for the field of work to which their study leads. - e) Has not satisfactorily met the requirements in one or more practicums. - f) Is considered to have intentionally plagiarised material for assignment purposes. - g) Receives a record of a conviction as a result of an application for a Police Clearance Record required after successful admission to a tertiary programme. - h) Commits a serious misdemeanor such as a criminal offence of any kind, persistently breaching Institute Regulations, persistently harassing others, or participating in any activity that brings the Institute into disrepute. - i) Fails the same academic paper on two occasions. - 4.1.3 The Studentship Review Sub-committee shall involve one or more interviews with a student as necessary.
+- 4.1.1 The Student Review Sub-committee is an ad hoc sub-committee of the Academic Board. - 4.1.2 The Studentship Review Sub-committee shall conduct a studentship review when a student: - a) Has half or more failing courses at the end of any academic semester. - b) Does not meet the criteria for professional review - c) Has not produced sufficient evidence for a "provisional" student status to be lifted after the end of the first year of study. - d) Is considered unsuitable for the field of work to which their study leads. - e) Has not satisfactorily met the requirements in one or more practicums. - f) Is considered to have intentionally plagiarised material for assignment purposes. - g) Receives a record of a conviction as a result of an application for a Police Clearance Record required after successful admission to a tertiary programme. - h) Commits a serious misdemeanor such as a criminal offence of any kind, persistently breaching Institute Regulations, persistently harassing others, or participating in any activity that brings the Institute into disrepute. - i) Fails the same academic paper on two occasions. - j) Repeatedly failing to meet progress requirements set out in the MPPL Course Outline including; fails to meet deadlines for submission of research proposal, ethics application, progress reports or final submission; or fails to meet attendance expectations for supervision meetings. - 4.1.3 The Studentship Review Sub-committee shall involve one or more interviews with a student as necessary.
 An interview may include teaching staff who have taught a student and/or Ngā Maunga Āwhina (NMA) or Cohort Mentor.
-Any student taking part in a Studentship Review may bring to an interviewa support person from the student community, or a family member. - 4.1.4 After its review, the Studentship Review Sub-committee shall recommend to Academic Board one of the following: - a) That the studentship be upheld with special requirements. - b) That the studentship be deferred for one year in the first instance with right of re-entry. - c) That the studentship be deferred for one year, with conditions to be met for re-entry but with a formal interview required by the Student Selection and Admissions Committee to assess potential for success before granting re-entry. - d) That the studentship be terminated.
+Any student taking part in a Studentship Review may bring to an interviewa support person from the student community, or a family member. - 4.1.4 After its review, the Studentship Review Sub-committee shall recommend to Academic Board one of the following: - a) That the studentship be upheld with special requirements. - b) That the studentship be deferred for one year in the first instance with right of re-entry. - c) That the studentship be deferred for one year, with conditions to be met for re-entry but with a formal interview required by the Student Selection and Admissions Committee to assess potential for success before granting re-entry.

-- 4.1.5 Where a studentship is terminated, there shall be no refund of fees for the current semester or year whichever is applicable. - 4.1.6 Recommendations by the Studentship Review Sub-committee shall require ratification by the Academic Board. - 4.1.7 In cases of termination due to academic performance, students shall have recourse to the Academic Appeals Sub-Committee of Academic Board.
+- d) That the studentship be terminated. - 4.1.5 Where a studentship is terminated, there shall be no refund of fees for the current semester or year whichever is applicable. - 4.1.6 Recommendations by the Studentship Review Sub-committee shall require ratification by the Academic Board. - 4.1.7 In cases of termination due to academic performance, students shall have recourse to the Academic Appeals Sub-Committee of Academic Board.